lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 &nbsp;

+Skip the next two steps (2 & 3) if you already have some LYX test token.

 2. Visit [LUKSO l14 Fauset](http://faucet.l14.lukso.network/), for fauset.

 3. In other to verify you recieved some fauset [L14 Public Testnet Config](https://docs.lukso.tech/networks/l14-testnet)